Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

-Caleb Martin and the rest of the Miami Heat hit the court versus the Boston Celtics in the NBA Playoffs on Thursday, at 8:30 PM ET.
+Caleb Martin will hope to make a difference for the Miami Heat at 8:30 PM on Saturday versus the Boston Celtics in the 2023 NBA Playoffs.

-Below we will look at Martin's stats and trends, helping you make good predictions on prop bets.
+If you'd like to place a wager on Martin's props, we look at his available ones, providing some stats and trends, below.

 Caleb Martin Prop Bets vs. the Celtics